stevemichaelwhite/tsa-sweden-infant-mortality/README.md

 *Note: see
 [gp-sweden-infant-mortality](https://github.com/stevemichaelwhite/gp-sweden-infant-mortality)
-which models and forecasts the same dataset with a Gaussian Proccess.*
+which models and forecasts the same dataset with a gaussian proccess (GP).*